 Struggling in the school environment

 At Saint Bruno Catholic School, Circo wears many hats.
 She is the junior high vice principal, as well as the music educator, fine arts director, music liturgist for grades TK (preschool) through 8, and the religion educator for grade 8.
 Wanting to include more pro-life materials and resources in her classroom, Circo turned to an ad she saw in Celebrate Life Magazine.
-She contacted Mary Flores, the educational outreach coordinator for ALL’s Culture of Life Studies Program, overjoyed that American Life League was at last producing much-needed pro-life educational resources for the K-12 classroom.
+She contacted Mary Flores, the director of outreach for the Culture of Life Studies Program, overjoyed that someone was at last producing much-needed pro-life educational resources for the K-12 classroom.

 When Circo found the Culture of Life Studies Program, she became excited.
 “Your program answered the need for pro-life resources,” she says.